GraphPrompt: Graph-Based Prompt Templates for Biomedical Synonym Prediction: GraphPrompt Model

 \subsection{First-order GraphPrompt}

-GraphPrompt uses \textbf{Equation \ref{predP}} for inference, but utilizes the graph information during training.
+GraphPrompt utilizes the graph information during training.
 GraphPrompt considers first-order neighborhood (i.e., immediate neighbors) and second-order neighborhood (i.e., neighbors of the neighbors) to construct prompt templates for a given entity.

-To model first-order neighbors, GraphPrompt defines the template $ \Temp_r^1(v_i, v_j) = \LQ v_i\ r' \ v_j\RQ$ for an edge between entity $v_i$ and its immediate neighbor entity $v_j$ with relation type $r$. $r'$ is created from $r$ with minor morphological change, as listed in \textbf{Table \ref{rel2desc}}.
+To model first-order neighbors, GraphPrompt defines the template $ \Temp_r^1(v_i, v_j) = \LQ v_i\ r' \ v_j\RQ$ for an edge between entity $v_i$ and its immediate neighbor entity $v_j$ with relation type $r$. $r'$ is created from $r$ with minor morphological change.
 For a given triple $(v_i, r, v_j)$ in the graph, we create a masked-language model task by randomly masking $v_i$ or $v_j$.
 We also include the template that replaces the unmasked $v$ with its training synonym $s$.
 For example, when $v_i$ is masked and $v_j$ is replaced with $s_k$, we obtain the following template: $\Temp_r^1(\M , v_j) = \LQ \MASK \ r' \ s_k\RQ$.
-We then use BioBERT to obtain the first-order representation $\vv_{v_i}$ based on this template: \begin{shrinkeq}{-1ex} \end{shrinkeq} We then calculate the loss term by comparing the first-order representation of $v_i$ with the zeroth-order presentation $\uu_{v_i}$: \begin{shrinkeq}{-1ex}
+We then use BioBERT to obtain the first-order representation $\vv_{v_i}$ based on this template: \begin{shrinkeq}{-1ex} \end{shrinkeq}

+We then calculate the loss term by comparing the first-order representation of $v_i$ with the zeroth-order presentation $\uu_{v_i}$: